kevin-tofu/img_loader/README.md

 aug_keypoints_flipped is going to make flip keypoints based on human keypoint.
 If you flip an image with keypoint, right keypoint should move to left keypoint.

-For example, left elbow -> right elbow. right elbow -> left knee. aug_keypoints_flipped will do this operation.
+For example, left elbow -> right elbow. right elbow -> left knee.
+But, albumentation will not do this sort of opearations.
+So, aug_keypoints_flipped will do this operation instead of albumentation.

 #### Interface for albumentation
 ```